Dispassionate-Analyst/3d-volatility-surface/README.md

 The 3D volatility surface is a three-dimensional plot that displays the implied volatilities of a stock's options listed across different strike prices and expirations.

 # Description
-This repository extracts options data from Yahoo Finance, performs minimal data manipulation, and constructs a 3D volatility surface from it.
+This python script extracts options data from Yahoo Finance, performs minimal data manipulation, and constructs a 3D volatility surface from it.
 The tool is free to use, utilizing data from Yahoo Finance, and its output requires less than 100 KB of storage space.

 # Instruction
 To use this script, a chat box will prompt the user to enter a stock ticker.
 Then, the user will be asked to choose from a dropdown menu to select the options type (puts vs. calls) and whether the options data should be presented with a log scale.